realworldocaml/book/book/prologue/README.md

 Some of the libraries we use, notably `Base`, work anywhere OCaml does, and in particular work on Windows and JavaScript.
-The examples in Part I of the book will for the most part will stick to such highly portable libraries.[OCaml/operating system support]{.idx} Some of the libraries used, however, require a UNIX based operating system, and so only work on systems like macOS, Linux, FreeBSD, OpenBSD, and the
+The examples in Part I of the book will for the most part stick to such highly portable libraries.[OCaml/operating system support]{.idx} Some of the libraries used, however, require a UNIX based operating system, and so only work on systems like macOS, Linux, FreeBSD, OpenBSD, and the